Skip to main content

 Overview

 ActionResult serves as the universal return type for all actions in the Brobot framework, encapsulating comprehensive information generated during action execution.
-Version 2.0 introduces a component-based architecture that transforms the original 1113-line monolithic class into a well-structured system of focused, single-responsibility components.
+Version 2.0 introduces a component-based architecture that transforms the original monolithic design into a well-structured system of focused, single-responsibility components.

 Architecture Evolution

-The original ActionResult was a monolithic class handling 30+ responsibilities:
+The original ActionResult was a monolithic design handling 30+ responsibilities:

 • Match collection management